Evolution of MHD turbulence in the expanding solar wind: residual energy and intermittency: Discussion: Is residual energy related with intermittency?

-Thus, we conclude that, in our simulations, negative residual energy and intermittency are simultaneously generated as a result of turbulence evolution, but the causal relation between them is weak.
+Thus, we conclude that, in our simulations, negative residual energy and intermittency are simultaneously generated as a result of turbulence evolution, but the causal relation between them seems to be weak.
 The reason is that the residual energy is concentrated at large scales (Figure \ref{fig:S2_ub}) while the intermittent structures are generated at smaller scales.
 Our result indicates that the negative residual energy is more likely produced by the wave-wave interaction \citep{boldyrev2012proceedingresidual,howes2013alfven} combined with the expansion effect.
+Intermittent structures may slightly contribute to the negative residual energy, considering the discrepancy between Kurtosis($\omega$) and Kurtosis($J$) in all the runs, but they are likely insignificant.
+Here we note that the weaker velocity intermittency than the magnetic intermittency is potentially due to the asymmetry between the momentum equation and the induction equation \citep{zhdankin2016scalings}.
+One can easily show that, in a 2D incompressible MHD system, the nonlinear term $ \bm{z^\mp} \cdot \nabla \bm{z^\pm}$ tends to contribute oppositely to the curl of the two Els\"asser variables $\bm{\omega^\pm} = \nabla \times \bm{z^\pm}$.
+Since $\bm{J} = \frac{1}{2}\left( \bm{\omega^+} - \bm{\omega^-}\right)$ and $\bm{\omega} = \frac{1}{2}\left( \bm{\omega^+} + \bm{\omega^-}\right)$, this asymmetry may lead to stronger current density than vorticity.
+However, a rigorous analysis of this problem still lacks and will be left for future work.

-Intermittent structures may slightly contribute to the negative residual energy, considering Kurt($\omega$)$<$Kurt($J$) in all the runs, but they are not very important.
-One explanation of the paradox between our simulations and satellite observations by \citep{bowen2018impact} is that \citet{bowen2018impact} adopted large time windows (one hour) to calculate these parameters and thus mixed large and small scales.
-However, we note that due to artificial effects such as limited spatial resolution and lack of kinetic physics, the MHD simulations cannot capture all processes happening in the real solar wind.
+One possible explanation of the paradox between our simulations and satellite observations by \citep{bowen2018impact} is that \citet{bowen2018impact} adopted large time windows (one hour) to calculate these parameters and thus mixed large and small scales.
+Nonetheless, we note that due to artificial effects such as limited spatial resolution and lack of kinetic physics, the MHD simulations cannot capture all processes happening in the real solar wind.
+Moreover, besides the statistical analysis presented here, it would be beneficial to conduct a careful case study of the intermittent structures and their influences on the turbulence properties in MHD simulations in the future.